 What is included in your curriculum?

-Our current curriculum includes four foundational modules and four supplementary modules.
+Our current curriculum includes four foundational modules as well as supplementary modules.
 We designed the curriculum to be flexible enough to meet the varying needs of groups and also allow for ongoing education.
 The foundational modules are:

-- Cultivating Empathy: students develop an understanding of empathy and the barriers to practicing it, then work together to develop tools to cultivate empathy within their self, their friendships, and their communities
+Cultivating Empathy: students develop an understanding of empathy and the barriers to practicing it, then work together to develop tools to cultivate empathy within themselves, their friendships, and their communities